 - Buy a separate condensate pump ($30-50) — adds cost and complexity

-The Frigidaire ($250) and GE ($279) both include built-in pumps that push water upward to a sink or window.
+The Frigidaire ($314) includes a built-in pump that pushes water upward to a sink or window.
 For truly hands-free basement dehumidification, the pump is essential.
+The GE 25-Pint ($229) does not include a pump but offers Wi-Fi smart monitoring for smaller spaces.

 If you have a floor drain: The hOmeLabs works fine with gravity drainage and saves you money.

-If you do not have a floor drain: Buy the Frigidaire or GE with a built-in pump.
+If you do not have a floor drain: Buy the Frigidaire with its built-in pump.

 The Small Bucket Problem